top of page

 The verb 'rebut' derives its etymology from the Old French word 'rebouter,' which originated in the 13th century.
 The Old French term 'rebouter' can be broken down into two components: 're-' meaning 'back' or 'against,' and 'bouter' meaning 'to thrust' or 'to push.'
 This root conveys the idea of pushing something back or countering it forcefully.
 Over time, as the word evolved and transitioned into Middle English, it adopted the meaning we associate with it today, which is to contradict or disprove an argument or statement, typically by providing evidence or reasoning to the contrary.
 Thus, the etymology of 'rebut' underscores its inherent purpose of pushing back against an assertion or claim with persuasive counterarguments.

-Find the meaning of rebut
+Quiz: Find the meaning of the verb rebut:

 Try Again!